Esri/excalibur-scripts/README.md

-# Scripted Excalibur Imagery Project Creation

-## Description
+# excalibur-scripts

-This repository contains Python scripts and sample configuration files that can be used to create Excalibur Imagery Projects outside of the Excalibur application.
+Here are Python scripts and sample configuration files that can be used to automate the creation of Excalibur Imagery Projects.

-To get the scripts and configuration files clone this repository or download it as a zip file and extract the contents to your machine.

-Included:
+## Included

 * Sample JSON files that define an Imagery Project
 * Sample JSON files that define overall configuration definitions for running the scripts
 * Python scripts that create an Imagery Project in a portal

+## Instructions

+1. Fork and then clone this repository to your machine.
+Or download it as a zip file and extract the contents to your machine.
+2. Make sure you have all the [requirements](#requirements).
+3. Copy and edit the configuration files.
+4. Run the script to create the project.

+Detailed instructions are in the [Creating a project](#creating-a-project) section.

 ## Requirements